nguyenl/ghetto-blockchain/README.md

 * Save arbitrary data to the database (the ledger).
 * Stores transaction history as a block chain.
 * Block chain ledger can be verified by the block chain.
+* Persisting the ledger:
-* Persists the ledger to the disk after each transaction (as a json file).
+ * In standalone mode, the blockchain can be persisted to disk as a json file.
+ * As a peer, the blockchain is persisted and read from a redis store.
 * RESTful API for viewing and updating the block chain.
 * Can syncrhonize between two separate block chain instances to act as a network.